finos-labs/opensource-reg-reporting/README.md

 - click on `Workflows` on the left menu
 - click `create job`
 - click on the 3 dot menu on the top right hand side and `switch to code version (YAML)`.
+- copy the text from the YAML file and paste into the file editor
 - save the Job

 #### Configuration Details